-- Machining of the frame begins at the center of the line forming the top of the rectangle. - The tool plunges at the Z feed rate. - The frame is milled in the direction programmed (CW or CCW) - The Z step size is determined by the system and will not exceed the specified distance or number of passes. - The side finish allowance is optional and is only applicable to frames with a tool offset.
+- Machining of the frame begins at the center of the line forming the top of the rectangle. - The tool plunges at the Z feed rate. - The frame is milled in the direction programmed (CW or CCW) - The Z step size is entered as a distance or number of equal passes.
+The system uses this step size until the programmed depth is reached. - The side finish allowance is optional and is only applicable to frames with a tool offset.
 If specified, this amount is left on the side of the frame to be removed on the finish pass. - When finish feed is 0, the finish pass will be skipped.